luancardoso35/Dyner-frontend/README.md

 # Dyner
 This app allows two or more users to receive a list of restaurants and vote on their preferences.
 The restaurants that receive mutual votes are suggested to the users for their next dining experience.
 ## This repository is only the frontend part.
-[Backend of the application](https://github.com/luancardoso35/Dyner-backend)
+[Backend repository](https://github.com/luancardoso35/Dyner-backend)

 Built with React, Typescript, Tailwind, Dicebear, Zod, Nookies, React Hook Form, and Material UI.